 Subject to any Statutes of the Synod of the Diocese the trustees thereof hereby incorporated shall have and may exercise in respect of lands granted by the Crown and vested in them the powers conferred by the Anglican Church of Australia Lands Act 1914 8, on the Diocesan Trustees of the Church of England in Western Australia 7, and all other the provisions of the said Act as amended by this Act shall apply to such lands.

-[Section 10 amended by No. 121 of 1976 s.
+[Section 10 amended: No. 121 of 1976 s.
 7.]

 11. Change of name of “The Diocesan Trustees of the Church of England in Western Australia”